KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Risk Minimization through Kalman Filtering

 \subsection{Layer-wise Approximations}

 Let us consider the optimization problem specifically for large neural networks.
-Let us denote with $B$ the number of layers in a network.
-Next, we consider the observations to be $B$-dimensional vectors.
-The $j$-th entry in this observation vector is obtained by considering that only the parameters of the $B$-th layer are varying.
-Under these assumptions, the update equation (\ref{eq:vanillakalman_update}) for both the \emph{Vanilla Kalman} and the \emph{Kalman Dynamics} algorithm will split into $B$ layer-wise equations, where each separate equation incorporates only the gradients with respect to the parameters of a specific layer.
-Additionally to this, now the matrix $H_k^\top H_k S^{-1}$ also yields $B$ separate blocks (one per observation), each of which gets approximated by the corresponding largest block eigenvalue.
-Finally, the maximum of these approximations gives us the approximation of the whole matrix $H_k^\top H_k S^{-1}$.
-That is
+We denote with $B$ the number of layers in a network.
+Next, we substitute the scalar observation eq.~\eqref{eq:scalarobs} with a $B$-dimensional vector of identical observations.
+The $i$-th entry in this $B$-dimensional observation vector depends only on the variables of the $i$-th block of the network, while the other variables are frozen.
+Thus, while in the original definition the measurement equation had $H_k$ as an $n$-dimensional vector, under the proposed approximation $H_k$ is a $B \times n$ block-diagonal matrix.
+Under these assumptions, the update equation (\ref{eq:vanillakalman_update}) for both the \emph{KOALA-V} and the \emph{KOALA-M} algorithm will split into $B$ layer-wise equations, where each separate equation incorporates only the gradients with respect to the parameters of a specific layer.
+Additionally to this, now the matrix $H_k^\top H_k S_k^{-1}$ also yields $B$ separate blocks (one per observation), each of which gets approximated by the corresponding largest block eigenvalue.
+Finally, the maximum of these approximations gives us the approximation of the whole matrix

-where $b_i$ is the subset of parameters corresponding to the $i$-th layer and $S^{(i)}$ is the innovation covariance corresponding to only the $i$-th measurement.
-We observe that this procedure induces additional stability in training.
+where $b_i$ is the subset of parameters corresponding to the $i$-th layer and $S_k^{(i)}$ is the innovation covariance corresponding to only the $i$-th measurement.
+We observe that this procedure induces better convergence in training.
+For more details, see the supplementary material.